Regression-based reduced-order models to predict transient thermal output for enhanced geothermal systems: REDUCED-ORDER MODELING

 \section{REDUCED-ORDER MODELING}

-Reduced-order modeling is a promising approach, as many phenomena can be described by a few dominant modes/mechanisms.
 The objective of model reduction methodologies is to use the knowledge generated by high fidelity and time-consuming numerical simulations to generate special functions that make use of properties of underlying systems, thereby obtaining a good understanding of the phenomena of interest.
 Subsection \ref{SubSec:S1_GTOCCS_ROMs} discusses many reasons why such a detail is warranted.
 We shall now provide an overview of some popular model order reduction methods and algorithms.
 These techniques either use physical (or other) insight or sensitivity studies on model parameters as a basis to reduce the complexity of the underlying problem and obtain a good approximation of the required output in an efficient way.

 Some popular model reduction methods include regression-based model order reduction \cite{Carroll_NRAP_2014,2016_Harp_etal_IJGGC_v45_p150_p162, 2016_Keating_etal_IJGGC_v46_p187_p196}, operational model order reduction \cite{2008_Schilders_etal,2014_Rainieri_Fabbrocino}, compact reduced-order modeling \cite{2008_Schilders_etal}, truncated balanced realization \cite{2004_Gugercin_Antoulas_IJC_v77_p748_p766}, optimal Hankel-norm model order reduction \cite{2001_Antoulas_etal_CM_v280_p193_p220}, Gaussian process regression (GPR) \cite{2006_Rasmussen_Williams, 2013_Pau_etal_CS_v17_p705_p721}, proper orthogonal decomposition (POD) \cite{Buljak}, asymptotic waveform evaluation (AWE) and its variants \cite{Chiprout_Nakhla}, Pade via Lanczos (PVL) and its variants \cite{2001_Bai_Freund_LAA_v332_p139_p164}, spectral Lanczos decomposition method (SLDM) \cite{2002_Slone_etal_E_v22_p275_p289}, and truncation-based model order reduction \cite{2008_Schilders_etal}.
 For more details on these methods, algorithms, and implementation aspects (see References Qu, \cite{2004_Qu}, Schilders et al. \cite{2008_Schilders_etal}, Quarteroni and Rozza \cite{2014_Quarteroni_Rozza}, and Mignolet et al. \cite{2013_Mignolet_etal_JSV_v332_p2437_p2460}).
 Here, we shall construct reduced-order models based on regression-based model order reduction methods, which result in simple thermal power output ROMs.
 These ROMs consist of a set of algebraic relations that depend on the key sensitive parameters (which is fracture zone permeability) that can be evaluated very quickly.